Scaranman/Portfolio-Site/content/en/project/MTG/index.md

 Before using the vending machine, customers would first need to get a card from the staff who would activate it.
 From there they can use the card with the vending machine to:

-- sell common and uncommon card
+- sell common and uncommon cards
 - buy cards available from the machine

 <h3>Wireframes</h3>